wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/configuring-third-party-certs/ssl.rst

       # cp /etc/letsencrypt/live/<YOUR_DOMAIN_NAME>/privkey.pem /etc/letsencrypt/live/<YOUR_DOMAIN_NAME>/fullchain.pem /etc/wazuh-dashboard/certs/

 #.
-Add the Let’s Encrypt certificates to Wazuh dashboard by editing the OpenSearch YAML file ``/etc/wazuh-dashboard/opensearch_dashboards.yml`` replacing the old certificates with the configuration below:
+Add the Let’s Encrypt certificates to the Wazuh dashboard by editing the OpenSearch YAML file ``/etc/wazuh-dashboard/opensearch_dashboards.yml`` replacing the old certificates with the configuration below:

    .. code-block:: console